MuhammadZubair210/Kubernetes-hackathon-prep/README.md

 * ClusterIP Services
 * Headless Services
-* NodePort Services
+* NodePort Services -> Nodeport is an extension of ClusterIP services
-* LoadBalancer Services
+* LoadBalancer Services -> LoadBalancer is an extension of NodePort services
 <!-- * [![Next][Next.js]][Next-url] -->